 - The minimum required share capital is 20,000 CHF;

 - The GmbH must have at least one shareholder and one executive director; however, a person may hold the same titles;

 - At least one of the executive directors must be a Swiss resident.

 Other costs involved are low, mainly to draw the necessary documents and for company registration.

 Advantages of the GmbH

-This type of company requires a low minimum share capital, which makes it accessible for start-ups and entrepreneurs who want to start their own business in Switzerland.
-The GmbH is also preferred because it makes it possible for the founder or founders to have only limited liability.
+This type of company requires a low minimum share capital.
+Therefore, it's easily accessible for start-ups and entrepreneurs who want to start their own business in Switzerland.
+The GmbH is also preferred because it enables the founder or founders to have only limited liability.

 Another important characteristics of the private limited company in Switzerland is the flexibility, especially when it comes to internal relationships.
 The shareholders are allowed to impose each other rights and obligations that are specified in the company statues, making it easier to create a customized internal structure.
 The only statutory requirement of the shareholder or shareholders is to pay in the share capital.
 Other duties are not mandatory and can be established by choice.
 The minimum nominal value is 100 CHF and shareholders can hold more than one share.